 Dear Dr. Laura,

 Is this possible?
 Yes.
-In fact, I happen to have a 13 year old girl who follows this schedule.
+As I write this, I happen to have a 13 year old girl who follows this schedule.
 Does it take constant reinforcement from me to get her to bed?
 I'm afraid so.
 Is it worth it?
 Completely.
-She gets up in the morning cheerful and without fuss, often before I go in to awaken her.
+She gets up in the morning cheerful and without fuss, usually before I would need to go in to awaken her.

 How can you engineer this?

 The best way to get children (including tweens and teens) to do what we want is through your connection with them.
 So your first job is to get past your anger so that you can reconnect with her.
 More on that in a minute.
 Here's your plan.

 1. You're the adult.
 You set the limits in your house.
 She's allowed to have negative feelings about the limits you set, but she still has to obey them.
 Bedtime is bedtime.
 No matter how tired you are, you are still responsible for her well-being, and that includes her bedtime.
 We wouldn't let toddlers make all their own decisions, and twelve year olds aren't ready to do so either.

 2. When you announce the new schedule, give her some choices: Does she want her shower or bath at night or in the morning?
 (Night is better to relax her, but morning will wake her up.)
 Does she want a half hour in bed before lights out to read and relax, or just fifteen minutes?
 (Without this time, she's likely to be tossing and turning after lights out.)
 Does she want lights out at 9:15 or 9:30pm?
 (Duh.)
 She won't like the new routine, but if she has some choice in creating it, she won't be quite so resistant.

 3. Type up the new schedule.
 Post it.
 Stick to it.
 Her job will be to test the limits.
 You can count on her doing that, over and over.
 Your job will be to stay cheerful as you enforce the new routine.